Diagnosing and Treating DVT/Blood Clots

 How DVT/Blood Clots Is Diagnosed

-Medical professionals may use a blood test to check the levels of a protein called D-dimer.
-High levels of it are commonly found in patients with DVT.
+The blood test for DVT measures your levels of a protein called D-dimer.
+High levels of this protein in the blood are commonly found in patients with DVT.
 If the blood test is within normal range the chances of having a blood clot are very low.

 How DVT Is Treated

 The treatment for DVT most commonly involves administration of blood thinners (anticoagulants), either in injectable or pill form.
 In severe cases an injectable drug which dissolves clots may also be used.
 While you’re in the hospital, you’ll most likely get an injection, which will be transitioned into a pill regimen before you’re sent home.
 With the advent of new oral anticoagulants many patients are good candidates for taking blood thinner tablets which do not require routine monitoring.
 Your healthcare professional will work with you to find the best possible treatment for your condition.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.
 Last reviewed December 13, 2016.

 Sign up for the latest lung health news sent right to your inbox.

 Join more than 500,000 people who receive research updates, inspiring stories, health information and more.